Ben Whiteman (politician): Second Whiteman cabinet

 A fourth report on the functioning of the Curaçaohuis, the office of the Minister Plenipotentiary of Curaçao, Marvelyne Wiels, was highly critical.
 The report, and the fact that it had yet not been shared with the Estates of Curaçao, led coalition parties in the Second Whiteman cabinet to voice severe criticism in July 2016.
 Alex Rosaria, leader of the Partido pa Adelanto I Inovashon Soshal, called the issue "a dark cloud over the Whiteman cabinet".
 The leader of the PAR, Zita Jesus-Leito, asked for the voluntary resignation or Wiels or else her dismissal by Whiteman.

 In November 2016 he faced criticism after several Ministers signed financial agreements although they were not allowed to do so, public servants who voiced criticism were transferred or faced displinary action.

 Whiteman's successor as prime minister, Hensley Koeiman, was sworn in on 23 December 2016.

 Post Prime Minister

-In October 2018, Whiteman succeeded Jaime Córdoba as leader of Pueblo Soberano.
+In October 2018, Whiteman succeeded Jaime Córdoba as leader of Sovereign People.
 As of August 2023 he remained leader of the party although it was no longer represented in the Parliament of Curaçao.
+After being hospitalized in May 2025, Whiteman laid down his positions as leader and acting chairman of Sovereign People on 3 June due to health reasons.